 Is accommodation available?

-A limited number of rooms are available on the night prior to each open day on a B&B basis for school groups (no individuals), coming from 2.5 hours away from Oxford or more, if accompanied by a teacher.
-The nights of 26 and 27 June are fully booked.
-Please contact the Schools Liaison and Access Officer to check availability 13 September – E: email@example.com
+We usually are able to offer a limited number of rooms on the night prior to each open day.
+These are offered on a B&B basis for school groups (no individuals), coming from 2.5 hours away from Oxford or more, if accompanied by a teacher.
+Details of availability will be published here in the spring .
+Please contact the Schools Liaison and Access Officer to express and interest.
+E: firstname.lastname@example.org